gachiemchiep/learning/note/oodesign.rst

     the system is or should be configured to work with multiple families of products. a family of products is designed to work only all together. the creation of a library of products is needed, for which is relevant only the interface, not the implementation, too.

+A singleton gives you:

+    Global access to an object, and
+    A guarantee that no more than one object of this type can ever be created

+Good Situations to use Singletons (not many):

+    Logging frameworks
+    Thread recycling pools